-The answer is, maybe and hopefully.
+The answer: maybe and hopefully.
 Each year, media monitoring organization GLAAD—formerly known as the Gay & Lesbian Alliance Against Defamation—releases the “Where We Are on TV Report,” which analyzes how well the television industry is doing in terms of inclusion and diversity.

 For 2018, the results are pretty nice.
 I don’t mean “nice” like people in Hollywood are finally wholly inclusive and now the whole world is going to live harmoniously as a result, but more like the “nice” in the way that our present spread of television options is getting closer to resembling an actual buffet as opposed to row upon row of bland, mass-produced cafeteria slop.

-According to GLAAD, out of 857 regular characters expected to appear on broadcast scripted primetime television in the 2018-2019 season, 8.8 percent were identified as LGBTQ+—an improvement on last year’s 6.4 percent.
-Of these characters, 50 percent were identified as people of colour.
+According to GLAAD, out of 857 regular characters expected to appear on broadcast scripted primetime television in the 2018-2019 season, 8.8 percent were identified as LGBTQ—an improvement on last year’s 6.4 percent.
+Of these characters, 50 percent were identified as people of color.

 And while these findings are definitely encouraging, there are still some groups who aren’t getting enough glitter time.
 Women still only make up 43 percent of all characters (even though they compromise about 51 percent of the American population) while characters disabilities chalked up a measly 2.1 percent—a vast underrepresentation considering an estimated 12.6 percent of Americans have a disability.